Ignacio Comonfort: Early life

 Ignacio Comonfort was born in Puebla on 12 March 1812.
 His parents were lieutenant colonel Mariano Comonfort and Maria Guadalupe de los Rios.
-At the age of 14, he began his studies at the Carolino college in Puebla, a school run by Jesuits.
-He was twenty years old in 1832, when he took part in the liberal revolt which overthrew President Anastasio Bustamante, and saw action at San Agustin del Palmar and at Puebla.
-During the subsequent Siege of Mexico City he was already a captain of cavalry and fought at Tacubaya, Casas Blancas, Zumpango, San Lorenzo, and Posadas, and gave proof of his great military talent until Bustamante was overthrown and the Zavaleta Accords put an end to the revolution.
+At the age of 14, he began his studies at the Carolino College in Puebla, a school run by Jesuits.
+He was twenty years old in 1832 when he took part in the liberal revolt which overthrew President Anastasio Bustamante and saw action at San Agustin del Palmar and Puebla.
+During the subsequent Siege of Mexico City, he was already a captain of the cavalry and fought at Tacubaya, Casas Blancas, Zumpango, San Lorenzo, and Posadas, and gave proof of his great military talent until Bustamante was overthrown and the Zavaleta Accords put an end to the revolution.
 He was named military commander of Izúcar de Matamoros.

 Centralist Republic of Mexico

 When General Mariano Arista as part of a conservative revolt against the administration of Valentín Gómez Farías besieged Puebla with a vastly superior force, Comonfort defended one of its most exposed points.
-Arista was repulsed and Comonfort returned to his job as military commander.
-In 1834, he returned to defend Puebla as against the siege of General Guadalupe Victoria, but lost.
+Arista was repulsed and Comonfort returned to his job as a military commander.
+In 1834, he returned to defend Puebla against the siege of General Guadalupe Victoria but lost.
 The victorious conservatives would turn the First Mexican Republic into the Centralist Republic of Mexico Comonfort left the city and returned to his family, where he remained for four years until he was named prefect and military commander of Tlapa in which he made many material improvements.
-He also had to deal with many southern indigenous revolts within his jurisdiction, including one case in which Comonfort, with twenty four troops almost without ammunition sustained a siege against two thousand indigenous troops.
+He also had to deal with many southern indigenous revolts within his jurisdiction, including one case in which Comonfort, with twenty-four troops almost without ammunition, sustained a siege against two thousand indigenous troops.

 Involvement in politics

-He was a deputy in congress in 1842 and 1846.
-The 1842 congress was dissolved by Santa Anna and the one in 1846 by Mariano Paredes.
-Comonfort took part in the revolt against the Paredes government in late 1846, during the early stages of the Mexican–American War which restored the Constitution of 1824.
-He was elected to the presidency of the third ayuntamiento in the capital and was made prefect of western Mexico State.
-He participated in the Mexican–American War, occupying the dangerous position of assistant to the commander-in-chief, and was part of the congress that met at Querétaro after the Americans took the capital.
-He was elected senator the following year in 1848, and later made a customs official in Acapulco, although he was removed from this position during the last dictatorship of Santa Anna in 1854.
+He was a deputy in Congress in 1842 and 1846.
+The 1842 Congress was dissolved by Santa Anna and the one in 1846 by Mariano Paredes.
+Comonfort took part in the revolt against the Paredes government in late 1846, during the early stages of the Mexican–American War which restored the federalist Constitution of 1824.
+He was elected to the presidency of the third ayuntamiento in the capital and was made prefect of western State of Mexico.
+He participated in the Mexican–American War, occupying the dangerous position of assistant to the commander-in-chief, and was part of the congress that met at Querétaro after the U.S. Army took the capital.
+He was elected senator the following year in 1848, and later made a customs official in the port of Acapulco, although he was removed from this position during the last dictatorship of Santa Anna in 1854.